Caldwell is consistently ranked as a "Best College" by the U.S. News & World Report.

 The program objectives assure sustainability, community service opportunities, the transition to work and minimum competence in the identified core content areas.
 To this end, the program will:

 The academic capstone of the program is a two-part comprehensive exam in the form of a case study.
-This will be completed during the student’s final art therapy practicum experience (CAT 604).
-The first part involves a written treatment plan for an art therapy case generated from the practicum site with an actual client; the second involves an oral defense/presentation of the case to a committee of art therapy faculty members.
+This will be completed during the student’s art therapy practicum experience (CAT 601).
+A written and oral case study is created based on work from the practicum site with an actual client; the case is reviewed by a committee of two art therapy faculty members.
 Students will be expected to demonstrate competency in fundamental principles of art therapy practice.

 The Post Master’s degree in Art Therapy Specialization Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of ACATE, The Accreditation Council for Art Therapy Education